-Pair die after taking ill at festival
+Two die after falling ill at festival

-Two die after taking ill at Portsmouth Mutiny Festival
+Portsmouth Mutiny Festival: Two die after falling ill

-Two young people have died after falling ill at a dance music festival in Hampshire.
+Two people have died and another person is in a critical condition after falling ill at a dance music festival in Hampshire.

-An 18-year-old woman and a 20-year-old man died in separate incidents at Mutiny Festival in Portsmouth.

-Hampshire Police said the deaths at the festival site in King George V Playing Fields, Cosham, were not being treated as suspicious.
+An 18-year-old woman, named locally as Georgia Jones, and a 20-year-old man died in separate incidents at Mutiny Festival.
+Police said the deaths were not being treated as suspicious.

+A statement on Facebook read: "The safety of our amazing customers has always been paramount to us and so to keep everyone safe and in respect to those who have passed, we have taken the decision not to open today."

+The decision "was not taken lightly" and had been supported by "the local statutory authorities," it added.

-Earlier, the festival had issued a "harm prevention alert" apparently warning about the use of drugs.
+Earlier, the festival at King George V Playing Fields in Cosham had issued a "harm prevention alert" apparently warning about the use of drugs.

 The message to festivalgoers described a "dangerous high-strength or bad-batch substance on site".